 These yummy cookies mean so much to me.
-I used to make these cookies with my nephew before my own boys were even a thought in my mind.
+I used to make these peanut butter and jelly cookies with my nephew before my own boys were even a thought in my mind.
 When my boys were little their amazing Auntie Heather got us the cookbook she found the recipe from: C Is For Cooking, recipes from the street.
 This Sesame Street cook book is the kids favorite.

 The kids and I can spread out the fun over the weekend, or make them the entire batch to give as a gift.

 - 2 table spoons of low-fat milk (we used almond)

 1) In a large bowl with an electric mixer, beat together the peanut butter and butter at medium speed until smooth and creamy.
 Beat in sugar until fluffy.

 2) With mixer on low speed, beat in the egg, milk, and salt.
 Gradually beat in the flour.

 3) Wrap the dough in plastic wrap and refrigerate until completely chilled-4 hours-up to 2 days.

 4) Preheat oven to 350 degrees.
 Lightly grease the baking sheets.